matutter/profs/README.md

   Creates all non-existing directories in a root-to-leaf direction after checking if the leaf doesn't exist.
   The root promise should be fulfilled in a race-tolerant way ( EEXIST are allowed after an ENOENT )

+## touch(path:String|Buffer, truncate:Boolean, mode:Integer)

+  Creates a file if it does not exist.
+  	Will fail if file exists and cannot be read or written to (EACCESS).